swiss-ai/mmore/src/mmore/dashboard/dashboard_readme.md

 sudo apt-get install -y mongodb-org=8.0.5 mongodb-org-database=8.0.5 mongodb-org-server=8.0.5 mongodb-mongosh mongodb-org-mongos=8.0.5 mongodb-org-tools=8.0.5
 ```

-> ✏️ **Note**: You will be prompted to select your time zone during installation.
-If you are in Lausanne, enter '8' for Europe and then '63' for the timezone.
+> ✏️ **Note**: You will be prompted to select your timezone during installation.
+For instance for Switzerland, enter '8' for Europe and then '63' for the timezone.

 5. **Create Data Directory**